101 Main Street West, White Sulphur Springs, WV | 855-453-4858 | Greenbrier Resort

 Is The Greenbrier Casino open 24 hours a day?

-No. It is open Sunday through Thursday from 1pm until 1am, Friday from 1pm until 4am and Saturday from 11am until 4am.
+No. The Greenbrier Casino Club is open Sunday through Thursday from 1pm until 1am, Friday from 1pm until 4am and Saturday from 11am until 4am.

 Is smoking allowed at The Greenbrier Casino?

-No. Smoking is not permitted at The Greenbrier Casino.
+No. Smoking is not permitted at The Greenbrier Casino Club.

 Are table games available at The Greenbrier Casino?

 Yes.
-Baccarat, blackjack, craps, roulette and Three Card Poker.
+Baccarat, blackjack, craps, roulette, and Three Card Poker are dealt at The Greenbrier Casino Club.

 Is there a poker room at The Greenbrier Casino?

-Yes.
-There was a poker room at Greenbrier before the pandemic.
-It has not reopened.
+No. There was a poker room at Greenbrier before the pandemic.
+However, it has not reopened.

 Is there a sportsbook at The Greenbrier Casino?

 Yes.
-There is a FanDuel sportsbook at The Greenbrier Casino.
+There is a FanDuel sportsbook at The Greenbrier Casino Club.

 Is mobile sports betting available through The Greenbrier Casino?

 Yes.
-It is available through FanDuel and BetMGM sportsbook apps.
+Mobile sports betting is available through FanDuel and BetMGM sportsbook apps.

 Is there a racetrack at The Greenbrier Casino?

-No. The Greenbrier is the only West Virginia Casino that does not have a racetrack.
+No. The Greenbrier Casino Club is the only West Virginia Casino that does not have a racetrack.

 Is there a hotel at The Greenbrier Casino?